Shangbaize-Daoye/Easy-Tools-for-Go/README.md

-# Easy-Tools-for-Go
+# Easy Tools for Go

-Personal easy tools for Go, providing Pythonic functions written in Go.
+This is my personal easy tools for Go, providing Pythonic functions written in Go.